punyjs/PunyJS.build/handlers/file/file-buildType.spec.doc.md

 ###### REPOS PROPERTY

-The trujs.file collector includes a means to ensure the required files are available and at the correct version.
+The punyjs.file collector includes a means to ensure the required files are available and at the correct version.
 It does this by using external source control mechanisms to clone and checkout exactly what the project requires.